Fracture reduction - closed

 If you do not have other injuries or problems, you will be able to go home a few hours after the procedure.

-Do not place rings on your fingers or toes until your health care provider tells you it is safe to do so.
+Do not place rings on your fingers or toes until your doctor tells you it is safe to do so.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.